RedTedRedemption/sftplogs/README.md

 # Installation and usage
 Please note: this program is designed to work on Linux.
 While there is a curses library that can be installed on windows manually, I have not tested it, so your milage will vary.

-To create logfiles that this program can read, you will need to enable logging in `/etc/ssh/sshd_config` by changing `Subsystem   sftp    /usr/lib/openssh/sftp-server` to read
+To create logfiles that this program can read, you will need to enable logging in `/etc/ssh/sshd_config` by changing `Subsystem   sftp    /usr/lib/openssh/sftp-server` to
 `Subsystem   sftp    /usr/lib/openssh/sftp-server -l INFO`.
-Please note that sftp activity can be read by normal users using `journalctl` when this setting is activated.
+Restart the sshd service to apply the changes (usually `systemctl restart sshd`) Please note that sftp activity can be read by normal users using `journalctl` when this setting is activated.
 If you care about normal users not reading others' sftp activity this may create a security concern.

 To use the program, download sftpAnalyze.py and run it, or run `git clone https://github.com/RedTedRedemption/sftplogs` to clone the whole repo.
 The necessary libraries should be built into Python 3 by default on Linux/BSD.